morrownr/88x2bu/README.md

 ```
 $ cd ~/src/88x2bu
 ```
-Step 8: Run the installation script:
+Step 8: Run preparation script if needed:

-Raspberry Pi OS requires an extra step.
+The Raspberry Pi OS requires a preparation script.
 Run one of the two scripts below ONLY if you have a Raspberry Pi:

 For 32 bit Raspberry Pi OS: (Please skip this step if you are not installing to Raspberry Pi 32 bit)
 ```